borgbackup/borg/docs/faq.rst

 those files are reported as being added when, really, chunks are already used.

+By default, ctime (change time) is used for the timestamps to have a rather safe change detection (see also the --files-cache option).

 .. _always_chunking:

 It always chunks all my files, even unchanged ones!
 ---------------------------------------------------

-Borg maintains a files cache where it remembers the mtime, size and inode of files.
+Borg maintains a files cache where it remembers the timestamp, size and inode of files.
 When Borg does a new backup and starts processing a file, it first looks whether the file has changed (compared to the values stored in the files cache).
 If the values are the same, the file is assumed